Texture photography is one of the most unique and fascinating rules of composition.

 Texture Photography in Wildlife

 Animals offer a perfect subject for this type of composition.
-To capture these furry creatures stay far and make sure you use a super telephoto lens.
-Be creative and don’t underestimate the power of a black and white photo.
+To capture these furry creatures, make sure you use a telephoto lens because, as we all know, they are wild, of course.
+Be creative, and don’t underestimate the power of a black and white photo.